erewok/simpleservantblog/docs/post2.md

 A quick detour: a Haskell record such as our `Author` definition has what look like field-names, but these are really just functions.
 Calling these functions corresponds to accessing that piece of data in the record.

-Here's a really basic introduction to Haskell records:
+Here''s a really basic introduction to Haskell records:

 ```
 $ stack ghci